 Typical employers include:

 - local authorities

 - tourist attractions and organisations, such as the National Trust

 Look for job vacancies at:

-- Websites of major hotel groups, restaurant chains and contract catering companies.
+The websites of major hotel groups, restaurant chains and contract catering companies will also advertise vacancies.

-During the early stages of your career, it is likely that you will work in a number of different catering roles in order to gain a broad range of experience, perhaps doing a mixture of contract catering and in-house work.
+During the early stages of your career, you'll probably work in a number of different catering roles in order to gain a broad range of experience, perhaps doing a mixture of contract catering and in-house work.